scerioli/Global-Preferences-Survey/Article/Article.md

 - Variable Conditioning to separate further between economic development and gender equality in the country.

+The main focus of the extended analysis that we performed was on the model creations and on the additional index for the gender (in)equality.

-### Linear Model on Each Country for Each Preference
+### Linear Models Diagnostic

-Starting from the complete dataset (meaning with removed NA rows), we wanted to reproduce the data plotted in Fig. S2. regarding the gender differences and economic development by preference and by country.

 As already mentioned in the previous paragraph, part of the data to reproduce the article is under restricted access: education level and household income quintile on the individual level are not available in open access version.
 As the FH article addresses the gender differences, the main focus is on that individual variable and all the others provided in the dataset (education level, income quitile, age, and subjective math skills) are taken as control variables, meaning that the presence of these variables may not affect the result of the correlation.

-In @FH_SM they check that the role of these variables to any extent negligible in the overall correlation and we therefore decided to continue the analysis without using the two variables education level and household income quintile for building the linear models.

-Note that the code can be easily modified to include this variable once the full dataset is available.

 The linear model for each country is created using the equation: